 Upon investigation, Viraj was diagnosed with the flu.
 Aashna asked the doctor what could have caused her child to get sick.

-“Influenza, commonly known as the flu, is a contagious respiratory infection caused by a virus,” said Dr. Mandeep Walia, Consultant Pediatric Pulmonologist at Sitaram Bhartia Hospital in Delhi.
+“Influenza, commonly known as the flu, is a contagious respiratory infection caused by a virus,” said the specialist at Sitaram Bhartia Hospital in Delhi.

 The influenza virus outbreak happens every year, especially in the winter season.

 “Children have a natural tendency to explore and may touch contaminated things through the day.
-At their age, their immune system is still developing, and that makes them vulnerable to catching a virus,” reassured Dr. Mandeep.
+At their age, their immune system is still developing, and that makes them vulnerable to catching a virus,” reassured the doctor.

-Here are some ways the influenza virus spreads –
+Here are some ways influenza in children spreads –

 - Seasonal flu in children can spread when they come in contact with siblings, parents, playmates, etc who might have germs in their nose, mouth, eyes, or sometimes skin.
 Some germs can stay on surfaces like toys, doorknobs, or a used handkerchief for many hours.
 These germs can be picked up by children when they touch these surfaces and then touch their nose or mouth with contaminated hands.